 Since the addition of Approov attestation takes place in the context of an upgrade to an app, it is likely that more features will also be added at the same time and certainly as the app develops further overtime.
 As this occurs it is likely that the API for the backend will be extended also to support the new features and my even be completely overhauled.

 In this scenario unattested traffic is routed to the old API which is frozen.
 This means that API scraping bots, for example, will not be able to reach new, potentially more valuable, data.
 A more extreme version, if applicable, is to deprecate the service behind the original API potentially making it almost static.
 This will gradually reduce the value of the data making it less attractive to bot developers and again providing a prompt to the last few legitimate users to upgrade.

-We have sketched out several approaches to managing the transition to an attested API and hopefully some of these ideas will map onto your business.
+We have sketched out several approaches to managing the transition to an attested API and hopefully some of these ideas will map onto your business and allow you to improve your API security.
 Ultimately there is going to be some disruption to a small number of customers who for whatever reason do not receive an automatic update to your app, and it is important that this is carefully considered as part of an Approov deployment.
 Hopefully this article will help you develop an effective strategy for locking down your API to the benefit of all your users.